cthlbrennan/herdhub/README.md

  Herdhub is a livestock management web application for dairy farmers.
 Designed with ease-of-use as a priority, the website allows dairy farmers to catalogue the key details of every animal in their herd.
 Users can also record breeding logs between animals to newborn calves, enabling them to easily and efficiently manage their livestock.
 Users can easily register their account and safely store the data of their herd within an intuitive dashboard-style user interface.

+ The name Herdhub is derived from Github, as the website acts as a repository for the herd data of its individual registered users in a manner similar to how Github is used for programmers.
+In a similar vein, the Herdhub logo also takes inspiration from Github's cat logo.

 ## UX

 The primary goal was to provide an easy-to-use interface that would allow users to update the details of their herd with minimal fuss.
 Providing users with an up-to-date herd overview immediately upon signing in, the app is simple, intuitive and responsive to user interaction through pop-up messages confirming their actions.